byschii/nonoiseplease/readme.md

     *   cause maybe you are the top expert on a very little niche and you found interesting resources (that other may find interesting)
     *   with a clear distinction of what you are sharing / where are your searches going
     *   maybe also add a way to "group" pages (like a tag, but with a description)
+*   got to add a local client
+    *   maybe gui (https://mattn.github.io/go-gtk/), maybe not